ericyuxuanye/Quizzy/README.md

 # Quizzy
-An app for students to create and take quizzes
+An app for students to create, edit, and take quizzes

 ## To run